By: Sir Dr Godfrey Gregg

 Situation: (Group or church members are – willing but unable)

 Here the group is a little more responsible, experienced and willing.
 The leader’s main role is to assist the members in doing a task for which they do not have the skills.
 The leader coaches the members through the skills of the task.
 Direction and guidance are necessary.
 The leader also provides plenty of encouragement and inspiration to maintain the willingness (motivation) of the group.

 Style 3 – The “Participating/Supportive” Leader

 Situation: (Group or church members are – unwilling but able)

-Leaders using this supportive style know the group has the ability to do the job.
+Leaders using this supportive style know the group can do the job.
 However, the group may be unwilling (apprehensive, bored, etc.) to start or complete the task.
 Therefore, the group members and leader participate in making decisions and carrying them out together.
 Here, the leader puts more emphasis on relationships and individuals’ feelings within the group.
 Members feel important when the leader provides moral support and encouragement.
-The leader is a resource person and helper in this role.
+A leader is a resource person and helper in this role.

 Style 4 – The “Delegating/Trusting” Leader